Skip to main content

 • Do not make RPC calls from any non-afterCommit hook.

-It is very likely that hooks will run but then your em.flush later fails due to unrelated validation rules, at which point your transaction/changes won't be committed and you've likely made an unnecessary/incorrect wire call.
+It is very likely that hooks (like beforeFlush) will run, but then your em.flush later fails due to validation rules, at which point your transaction/changes won't be committed, and you've likely made an unnecessary/incorrect wire call.

 • Only pragmatically make wire calls in the afterCommit hook.